Save 30% on a Ledger Nano Color. Use COLOR30 at checkout.

 You can see this not just by looking at the function call (which should have said “mint” if it were truly a mint) but also by looking at the receiving address at the top right – minting is a direct transaction with the blockchain itself, not another wallet.
 So once again the presence of a receiving address here should be another big red flag.

-Now that you know the meaning of these different functions, the associated scams probably seem quite obvious – but the power of social engineering can be pretty potent, especially when coupled with the tricky new norms of Web3.
-That’s why it’s so important to arm yourself with knowledge before you start your journey.
+Now that you know the meaning of these different functions, the associated scams probably seem quite obvious.
+But don’t be fooled—the power of social engineering can be pretty potent, especially when coupled with the tricky new norms of Web3.

 Knowledge is Power.